APEGS/APEGS/README.md

 ### Greetings 👋

-I'm a professional HTML + CSS Developer with experience in the field since 2020
+I'm a professional HTML + CSS + JAVASCRIPT Developer with experience in the field since 2020

 • Front-End Web Development.